mmwathe/18749-Team16/readme.md

 <h1> How to run: </h1>
-Run the server: Open a terminal and run python server.py. \
+Run the server: Open a terminal and run python server.py. <br />
-Run the client: Open another terminal and run python client.py. \
+Run the client: Open another terminal and run python client.py. <br />
-You can now send messages from the client to the server and vice versa. \